aflaxman/dp_2020_census/plugged_text.md

 Aggregate statistics are sets of histogram count sums specified by some characteristics.
 For example, the ``ethnicity-sex" aggregate statistic contains set of four counts: Hispanic men, Hispanic women, non-Hispanic men, and non-Hispanic women.
-The census bureau plans to include each value that will appear in a tabular summary in the set of aggregate statistics.
-[Which DPQueries were used in E2E?]
+Census Bureau researchers have discussed plans to include each value that will appear in a tabular summary in the set of aggregate statistics.
+The E2E test included two DP queries: a group-quarters query,

+which increases the accuracy of the count of each household type at each level of the hierarchy, and a race/ethnicity/age query, which increases the accuracy of the stratified counts of people by race, ethnicity, and age across all household/group quarters types (again for each level of the spatial hierarchy).
+The detailed queries were afforded 10% of the privacy budget at each level, while the DP queries split the remaining 90% of the privacy budget, with 22.5% spent on the group-quarters queries and 67.5% spend on the race/ethnicity/age queries.

 The epsilon budget of the level governs how much total random noise to add.
 A further parameterization of the epsilon budget dictates how the